 Transformative Learning | Personal Growth

-Our Transformative Learning series dives deeper into each one of the five goal areas, or educational values, we have identified.
-We take a closer look at why Intercultural Competence, Global Citizenship, Personal Growth, Intellectual Growth, and Professional Development are important to us and how we aim to encourage growth in these areas on our faculty-led and virtual exchange study abroad programs.
+Our Transformative Learning series dives deeper into each one of the goal areas/educational values, we have identified.
+We take a closer look at why Intercultural Competence, Global Citizenship, Personal Growth, Intellectual Growth, and Professional Development are important to us and how we aim to encourage growth in these areas in our faculty-led and virtual exchange study abroad programs.

 Let’s take a closer look at our third goal, Personal Growth.